Cars (franchise): Untitled Planes sequel and spin-offs

-At the D23 Expo held in July 2017, John Lasseter announced a third film in the Planes series.
+At the D23 Expo in July 2017, John Lasseter announced a third film in the Planes series.
 Tentatively titled Beyond the Sky, the film would have explored the future of aviation in outer space.
 The film had a release date of April 12, 2019.
-It was removed from the release schedule in March 2018 and on June 28, shortly after the announcement of Lasseter's departure from Disney, Disneytoon Studios was shut down, ending development on the film.
+It was removed from the release schedule in March 2018, and on June 28, shortly after the announcement of Lasseter's departure from Disney, Disneytoon Studios was shut down, ending development on the film.

 Prior to its closure, the studio was planning several more spin-offs of the franchise focusing on boats, trains and other vehicles.
 In November 2022, concept art for one of the proposed films, tentatively titled Metro, was leaked online.

 Reception

 Box-office performance

-Earning over $1.7 billion, Cars, including its Planes spin-off films, is the eleventh-highest grossing animated franchise.
+Earning over $1.7 billion, Cars, including its Planes spin-off films, is the fourteenth-highest grossing animated franchise as of August 2025.

 In its opening weekend, the original Cars earned $60,119,509 in 3,985 theaters in the United States, ranking number one at the box office.
 In the United States, the film held onto the number one spot for two weeks before being surpassed by Click, and then by Superman Returns the following weekend.
 It went on to gross $461,983,149 worldwide (ranking number six in 2006 films) and $244,082,982 in the United States (the third-highest-grossing film of 2006 in the country, behind Pirates of the Caribbean: Dead Man's Chest and Night at the Museum).
 It was the highest grossing animated film of 2006 in the United States, but lost to Ice Age: The Meltdown in worldwide totals.

 Cars 2 has earned $191,452,396 in the United States and Canada, and $368,400,000 in other territories, for a worldwide total of $559,852,396.
 Worldwide on its opening weekend, it made $109.0 million, marking the largest opening weekend for a 2011 animated title.